alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 Let’s use a metaphor for this one, I am a bit out of memes.
 Imagine you are building a high-speed train network to connect a group of cities.
 Sounds like a great idea, right?
 Faster travel, shared infrastructure, better mobility!
 Take my money already, I am sold!!

-But then you realise each city has its own beloved tram system, its own ticketing app, and its own schedule aligned with local life and very low need for global connectivity or global optimisations.
+But then you realize each city has its own beloved tram system, its own ticketing app, and its own schedule aligned with local life and very low need for global connectivity or global optimizations.

 Switching to your global new train means giving that up, and not everyone is ready, and they might not ever be, because they still live in their local cities.
 {{< rows >}}